 A team of Bachelor students from our Communication and Knowledge Media degree program in Hagenberg has won the Usability Challenge 2017.
-The challenge that was part of the Mensch & Computer 2017 conference in Regensburg, Germany.
+This challenge was part of the Mensch & Computer 2017 conference in Regensburg, Germany.
 The Mensch & Computer conference is the largest conference on HCI-related topics in German-speaking countries and had over 700 participants again.

 Every year there is also the Usability Challenge which in this year was about novel automotive designs to make car dashboards and driving safer.
 One of the teams submitted their project from our joint course module “Human-Machine Interaction” that I teach together with Christina Hochleitner, Thomas Neumayr, and Holger Stitz.